skx/esp8266/d1-helsinki-tram-times/README.md

 view - by default it will show the departures of [Kytösuontie](https://hsl.trapeze.fi/omatpysakit/web?command=fullscreen2&stop=1160404).
 To change the tram-stop open the IP address in your browser and use the HTML-form to submit the new ID.

+# Optional Button

+If you wire a button between D0 & D8 you gain additional functionality:

+* Short-Press the button to toggle the backlight.
+* Long-Press the button to resync the date/time __and__ the tram-data.